Navjotsingh790/Care-Connect-App/README.md

 - **Git:** For the version control that enables collaborative development.

 Your contributions and support have been instrumental in bringing this project to life.
 Thank you!

+## Contact

+For any inquiries or feedback, please contact us at navjotsingh23151@gmail.com.